donejs/donejs/docs/guide.md

 ### Setup a service API

 Single page applications usually communicate with a RESTful API and a websocket connection for real-time updates.
-How to create an API will not part of this guide.
-Instead we just install and start an existing service API that can be used with our application:
+This guide will not cover how to create a REST API.
+Instead, we just install and start an existing service API that can be used with our application:

 ```
 npm install place-my-order-api --save
 ```

-With the `package.json` currently lookingn similar to this:
+The `package.json` should now look similar to this:

 ```js
 {